kburson/ng-boilerplate/README.md

 $ karma run   # if you want to run tests manually (without watch changes)
 ```

+***

+# THE FOLLOWING IS A COPY OF THE PARENT README

-## ng-boilerplate in depth
+## ng-cafe in depth

 ## Purpose

-`ngBoilerplate` is designed to make life easy by providing a basic framework
+`AngularCafe` is designed to make life easy by providing a basic framework
 with which to kickstart AngularJS projects.
 It contains a best-practice
 directory structure to ensure code reusability and maximum scalability.
-ngBoilerplate also comes prepackaged with the most popular design frameworks
+AngularCafe also comes prepackaged with the most popular design frameworks
 around: [Twitter Bootstrap](http://getbootstrap.com),
 [Angular UI](http://angular-ui.github.io),
 [Angular Bootstrap](http://angular-ui.github.io/bootstrap),